ORANGE SMARTY UNVEILS 175 HOURS OF NEW CONTENT

 The home front is represented by series 13 of Channel 4’s evergreen property-search series A Place In The Sun, produced by Freeform Productions; while family life is put under the microscope in Sky Atlantic’s powerful four-parter This Is Our Family.
 Filmed over three years by producer Little Gem, each 60-minute film provides an intimate look at the evolution of four families as they deal with such universal themes as birth, death and marriage.
 Primal Media’s Home Free, meanwhile, is a heartwarming account of young people with learning disabilities who are leaving home for the first time.

 For uncomplicated fun GooWoo Media/Channel 5’s Naughty Toddlers Caught On Camera and Naughty Cats On Camera deliver exactly what they promise.
-More thoughtful but no less entertaining is Milk and Honey/Channel 4’s Bring Back The Bush: Where Did Our Public Hair Go?, which examines society fixation with unnaturally hairless bodies; and Jaffle Media/Channel 9’s Giving Life, which tells the inspiring stories of those whose lives have been saved — and who have saved lives — as a result of blood donation.
+More thoughtful but no less entertaining is Milk and Honey/Channel 4’s Bring Back The Bush: Where Did Our Pubic Hair Go?, which examines society fixation with unnaturally hairless bodies; and Jaffle Media/Channel 9’s Giving Life, which tells the inspiring stories of those whose lives have been saved — and who have saved lives — as a result of blood donation.

 A third season of CTVC/BBC Two’s poplar Pilgrimage series is also making its debut.
 The Road to Istanbul follows a group of famous faces, including lapsed Jew Edwina Currie, Christian Fatima Whitbread, Muslim Amar Laif and atheist Dom Joly, on an uplifting modern-day pilgrimage that sees them question both their lives and their faiths.

-Karen Young, founder and CEO of Orange Smarty, said: “There’s been a lot of talk about how COVID-19 is proving a boon for distributors, the perception being that broadcasters will take any old show to fill the holes that have suddenly appeared in schedules.
-Wrong.
+Karen Young, founder and CEO of Orange Smarty, said: “There’s been a lot of talk about how COVID-19 is proving a boom for distributors, the perception being that broadcasters will take any old show to fill the holes that have suddenly appeared in schedules.
+Wrong!
 We’re working closely with our broadcast partners to help curate and package shows across genres, from feel-good to family to factual, to ensure that audiences suffer no drop in the quality of their entertainment during these incredibly challenging times.
 That not only requires laser-sharp marketing but a real knowledge of our clients’ strengths, needs and positioning.
 We believe our new titles will help in that effort by delivering shows that keep broadcasters relevant — and the nation smiling.”

 About Orange Smarty